DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Option::CompareImagesMode::APPROX_REL` as an option to `dip::testing::CompareImages()`, to
   compare pixel values with a relative tolerance.

+- The function `dip::ConvolveFT()` has a new parameter `boundaryCondition`, if used the input image will be extended before computing the FFT, and the result cropped after the inverse FFT.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.